A comprehensive guide to how local banks benefit your family, your business, and your community.

 If you’re a small business looking for a bank, remember that local banks are small businesses just like you.
 Who better to understand what a small business needs to succeed?
 Community banks offer many advantages for small businesses:

-- Collaborative Lending: Small banks and credit unions may not have the lending power of megabanks, but they know how to work as a team.
+Collaborative Lending: Small banks and credit unions may not have the lending power of megabanks, but they know how to work as a team.
 Through the collaborative credit lending process, community banks join together to offer loans to more small businesses.
-This networking of community banks allows them to serve more members of their communities and helps you get the funds you need to keep your business thriving.
+This networking of community banks allows them to serve more members of their communities and helps you get the funds you need to keep your business thriving, including small business administration (SBA) loans for real estate purchases, equipment, working capital, debt refinancing, and more.

 Local Economies Benefit From Banking Locally